davideaimar/TEDxCuneo/README.md

 # TEDxCuneo website

 This is the repository of the [TEDxCuneo](https://www.tedxcuneo.com) website, it's built following the JAMstack paradigm, you can learn more about it on their [website](https://jamstack.org/).\
-Based on [this starter](https://github.com/gregwolanski/eleventy-tailwindcss-alpinejs-starter), uses Eleventy as SSG + TailwindCSS + Alpine.js and Contentful as CMS (but the CMS can be easily changed).\
+Based on [this starter](https://github.com/gregwolanski/eleventy-tailwindcss-alpinejs-starter), uses Eleventy as SSG + TailwindCSS + Alpine.js and Contentful as CMS (but the CMS can be easily changed).
+It's also used Netlify CMS for managing some infos like footer and settings.\
 You can use this repository for building the website of your TEDx event or just for taking inspiration.

 ## Getting Started